 Several of the shops that we deal with do not do their own finishing.
 This is done by another Amish shop.
 This is by far the most important part of what separates us from all the other stores that sell Amish furniture.
 All of the furniture that we sell can to be stained and finished in any one of more than 25 different choices.
 From regular staining to painting, or from glazing to distressing.
 Just because it’s Amish, that doesn’t mean that we can’t do the trendy new finishes for today’s modern home.

 Please feel free to browse the site.
 Come back often as we will update it once a month.
 Also feel free to contact us should you have any questions about the furniture we carry, the finish that is on it, or the people and shops that build it.
 We have no secrets and will be glad to tell you all that you wish to know.
 Any store that won’t tell you these things may be hiding something.
 We have built a reputation in southern Wisconsin as the premier place to buy Amish handcrafted furniture.
 And because we have 130 Amish shops building for us, nobody has more to choose from.

 Thanks for taking the time to read this page.
 I hope it has been informative.
 If you have any questions or comments please feel free to contact us.

 Don’s Home Furniture has been a long time in the making.
-Our mission remains the same today as it was then, to offer quality built generational furniture.
-For over 30 years we have continued to grow into a very sizable independent furniture store.
+Our mission remains the same today as it was then; to offer quality-built generational furniture.
+For over 30 years, we have continued to grow into a very sizable independent furniture store.
 When it all began back in 1986, the little 1,800 square foot store on Madison’s southeast side was called Don’s Collection of Reproductions.
-We carried mostly oak furniture that was new but made to look like the antiques of the early 1900s.
+At the time, we carried mostly oak furniture that was new but made to look like the antiques of the early 1900’s.